 It came down to progress and feedback.

-Try to set hard deadlines and even if you don’t hit them, address it and set others.
+Try to set hard deadlines, and even if you don’t hit them, address the reason for missing them and set others.
 Meeting in person really does help drive a team.
-Working remotely is great when getting work done but inspiration doesn’t come from emails.
+Working remotely is great when getting work done, but inspiration doesn’t come from emails.

 Also, share all customer feedback.
 Working with a lot of development and design centric people, I’ve learned that what really matters is that someone is using your product.
 Someone has touched and found value in what you’ve built.
-I find that the best employees work this way and are not really inspired by the number on the paycheck, although that does figure in.
-Great feedback leads to motivation.
-Bad feedback will force a team to fix the problem.
+I find that the best employees work this way and are not really inspired by the number on the paycheck, although that does factor in.
+Positive feedback leads to motivation.
+Negative feedback will force a team to fix the problem.